This post may contain affiliate links.

 Throughout the recipe I deglaze the pan with bone broth, both because it’s functional and a great way to add flavor with minimal effort.

 And since this dish is all about packing as much flavor in as possible, I’ve made it with Pacific Chicken Bone Broth.
 Can you use regular chicken broth?
-Sure, but there are so many great reasons to use bone broth.
+Sure, but I love the depth of flavor and protein bone broth adds.

 What to serve with Chana Masala?